enigmosity/learn-aws/developer-associate/exam-questions.md

 - encryption is mandatory at time of table creation and is of two types
     1. DEFAULT method using 'AWS owned key'
     2. KMS method using 'AWS managed key'
+- Dynamo streams allow Lambda functions to trigger on database modifications.
+Enable streams, associate the stream ARN with a Lambda function, and immediately after the table is modified, a record appears in the stream.
+Lambda polls the stream for records and invokes synchronously.
+- *BatchGetItem* API allows you to pass multiple partitions key values in a single request, so you can then query for multiple items at once

 ### DAX